Return to site

 • Fertility challenges

-The cause of PCOS is really unknown.
+The cause of PCOS is reported to be unknown.
 Developing research suggests there are several influencers including genetics, possible abnormal fetal development, endocrine development, insulin resistance and chronic inflammatory responses contributing to the cause.

-PCOS is also negatively affected by diet, lifestyle and too much exposure to certain environmental toxins like skin and beauty care items, household cleaning products, and pesticide sprayed on food.
+PCOS is also negatively affected by diet, stress, lifestyle, and too much exposure to environmental toxins like medication and prescription drugs, commercial skin and beauty care items, household cleaning products, and pesticide sprayed on food.

 PCOS Genetic Disposition and Fetal Development